GabrielBortolote/Tic-Tac-Toe/README.md

 5. When someone wins, highlight the three squares that caused the win.
 6. When no one wins, display a message about the result being a draw.

-Beside these additional tasks I decided to create some challenging tasks by myself, here they go:
+Beside these additional tasks I decided to create one more task to challenge my basic front-end skills:

-7. Apply a beautiful CSS design instead of using a basic one.
+7. Apply a beautiful CSS design instead of using a basic one and make it responsible for smaller devices too.
-8. Use icons instead of simple X and O.
-9. Convert classes components into function components using react hooks.
-10. Trace a line over the game indicating the line that won the game.
-11. Make a fun animation with a congratulation warning on winning.
-12. Make it responsible.

 ### 1. Improve history display